berndruecker/flowing-retail/rest/README.md

 This folder contains services that connect via REST.
 Currently, this is reduced to showcasing resilience patterns.

+A good background read is this InfoWorld article [3 common pitfalls of microservices integration—and how to avoid them](https://www.infoworld.com/article/3254777/application-development/3-common-pitfalls-of-microservices-integrationand-how-to-avoid-them.html)

 # Sample service demonstrating stateful resilience patterns in a REST environment

 This sample REST (micro-)service effects payments in response to a PUT call.
 It requires an upstream REST service that charges credit cards.